Gabriel-Wright/User-Management-Technical-Exercise/README.md

 ### Dev Environment vs Production Environment

 This repo can be run in a Development Environment or production Environment, this is determined by the `ASPNETCORE_ENVIRONMENT` variable.
-Or alternatively, when running this project in VSCode or by dotnet run, the project will be run in dev mode - when running by a released build i.e. `dotnet publish` the release will use the production environment by default.

-### In Memory DB and Deployed MySQL DB
+### MySQL DB

 Our Development Environment uses an in memory DB, whereas the Production Environment is expected to use a MySQL DB.
-The details to connect to this MySQL DB must be passed via environment variables that are detailed below.
+The details to connect to this MySQL DB must be passed via environment variables.

+### EF Migration

+EF Migration is configured for this project - meaning we can generate SQL scripts to create or update database schemas... in line with the Entities present in our `/Data` Project.

+### Additional Packages/Tools

+-   BlazorWebAssembly
+-   Serilog Logging

-# How to Setup
+## How to Setup

 Begin by cloning the repository